 We still use our weaning table which we introduced at 6 months old.
 He thrives at meal times having the independence to use a table his size.

-I serve him a portion of everything we are eating for dinner in safe sizes for him on a small plate, and give him a shot glass of milk.
+I serve him a portion of everything we are eating for dinner in safe sizes for him on a small plate, and give him a glass of milk in his child sized glass.
 He is still breastfed on demand, but at meal times I offer him a cup of milk to offer different flavors.

 During the day, when I am only one home, I will sit down and eat breakfast and lunch with him at his table.
 It is a very bonding experience and he certainly watches what I do when eating and will replicate trying to use his utensils.